SE-DueTo/DueTo-Documentation/UC/UC-SettleDebt.md

         - User clicks the "Send" button
     - NO: for an installment plan
         - User chooses YES to add a percantage payment or NO to add an amount
-        - User chooses YES for a repeating settling of a debt and adds an intervall
+        - User chooses YES for a repeated settling of a debt and adds an interval
         - User adds a payment method
         - User clicks on the "Send" button